North American Section Meetings

 Literary Videos

-The local Section group in Fair Oaks includes artists dedicated to the study and performance of fairy tales, myths and legends.
+The local Section group in Northern Calidornia includes artists and scholars dedicated to the study and performance of fairytales, myths and legends.
 They collaborate to produce performance videos, salon performances, artwork, original music, books, and recordings.

 Section Yearbook / Annual

-A Section Yearbook is planned for 2023 or 2024, depending on whether folks get interested.
+A Section Yearbook is planned for for future years, but it depends on whether folks get interested.
 Likewise, discussions are moving forward with our European Section colleagues to make possible an English edition of the magazine Stil.
 Stil is a publication of the Sections for Literary Arts, Visual Arts, and Performing Arts.
 For more about Stil, click this sentence.

 Section Newsletter

-The previous printed newsletter of the Section has been superceded by this website.
+The previous printed newsletter of the Section has been superceded by this website and the Section YouTube Channel.

 Research Topics / Past, Present, & Ongoing